MattChan96/GoogleChallenge/README.md

 Project Description
 -----------------
     This is a student project developed by Matthieu Chan (MattChan96 @ Github) and Kalin Karaliev (karalkal @ Github).
-    The concept is to obtain user input and to extract the top 12 results from Wikipedia's API for the search term.
+    The concept is to obtain user input and to extract the top 12 results from Wikipedia's API for the entered search term.
     Then for each of the articles the app will send a separate request to the API and the relevant article image will be returned if one is available.
-    This is actually (some sort of) business case for this app - a normal Wikipedia search will return just links to the articles with no visual representation.
     Then from the retrieved data for each of the items an individual div card will be created, containing the article title, excerpt from the article text, the main image from the article (or default if none is found) and a link to the relevant Wikipedia page.
 The cards will be displayed as a responsive grid section on the main page.
+    The picture fetching/display is actually (some sort of) business case for this app (apart from its educatinal benefit for its creators) - a normal Wikipedia search will return just links to the articles with no visual representation.

 Overview
 -----------------